 Jack.
 Watson.
 Tiger.
 Their names immediately flicker all-time highlights at Pebble Beach in our minds.

 Pebble Beach is the U.S. Open’s grandest venue, and the setting for some of the game’s most iconic shots.
 Our national championship will return for a sixth time to these hallowed grounds in just a few short months.
-As we anticipate what 2019 will deliver, we look back on the five greatest shots every hit at a Pebble Beach U.S. Open:
+As we anticipate what 2019 will deliver, we look back on the five greatest shots ever hit at a Pebble Beach U.S. Open:

 5. TIGER’S HEAT CHECK: A 273-YARD SLICE AROUND A TREE AND OVER THE OCEAN